How to create advanced search queries in FotoStation.

 No Text: Only files that don’t have any text (i.e. meta data) inserted, will be included in the search.

-None or Very Small Text: Only files with no text or very little text inserted, will be included in the search.
+None or Very Small Text: Only files with no text or very little text inserted (caption with 1-10 characters), will be included in the search.

-Normal Text: Only files with normal amount of text, will be included in the search.
+Normal Text: Only files with normal amount of text (more than 10 characters), will be included in the search.

 Specify whether you wish to search for online or offline files, or whether this is irrelevant.
 (Don’t Care, Online Files and Offline Files)